Dusky-Joker/virtual-mouse-and-voice-typing-keyboard/README.md

 # virtual-mouse-and-voice-typing-keyboard

-This main application to be run is virtual mouse package.
+To run execute this project you need to run the virtual mouse file.
 All other packages are imported within this package.

 This project was developed in pycharm virtual environment.
 I request the you to download and install the prerequisite python packages mentioned below in your virtual environment for proper working of the script,